 AHG to assess worst-case memory bandwidth for inter and the pipeline dependency for intra, luma and chroma for different block sizes such as 2x2, 4x2, Nx2, 4x4, considering common memory access models and cache mechanisms (if possible).
 Also investigate the compression loss that would occur for such cases.

 It is reported that the problem is also to be discussed in context of CE4 related contributions.
-Revisit (Plenary): Coordinate effort, nominate AHG chair.
+A relevant mandate was added in AHG16 to study.

 JVET-L0674 Crosscheck of JVET-L0129 (CE1-related: Chroma block coding and size restriction) [B. Wang, A.M.
 Kotra (Huawei)] [late]